saucelabs/sauce-docs/docs/visual/component-testing/setup.md

 >**Screener Docs are Now Sauce Docs**<br/>
 As part of our efforts to bring you a single, unified documentation site, we've migrated all Visual Docs from [Screener.io](https://screener.io) to Sauce Docs.

-Follow this quickstart guide to integrate Screener (Sauce Labs Visual Component Testing) with Storybook, a UI component development tool.
+Follow this quickstart guide to integrate Sauce Labs Visual Component Testing (Screener) with Storybook, a UI component development tool.

-Our Storybook integration can facilitate debugging will run your existing Storybook stories as UI regression test cases in our automated visual testing platform.
+Our Storybook integration will run your existing Storybook stories as UI regression test cases in our automated visual testing platform, which can accelerate debugging and shorten release cycles.
 You'll get detailed UI test results across your React, Vue, Angular, and HTML components.

 ## What You'll Need